 On Oct.
 15, 2015, credit union members around the world will celebrate International Credit Union Day®, an annual event to commemorate the credit union movement’s impact and achievements.
 In honor of this special day, 1st Ed Credit Union asked our employees to do Random Acts of Kindness.
 Each employee had a chance to buy someone a coffee, lunch, or drop off a few treats to a local business.
-Click here to see how some employees participated.

 Credit unions are not-for-profit financial cooperatives that provide an effective and viable alternative to for-profit financial institutions for over 217 million members in 105 countries worldwide.
 Worldwide, 57,000 credit unions exist to serve their members, providing a safe place to save money and access affordable loans.